-As at September 30, 2016, including in the Company's due to related party is an amount owing to key management members of \$63,000 (2015/12/31 - \$24,418).
-These amounts owing are unsecured and non-interest bearing.
+Included in the Company's due to related party is an amount owing to key management members of \$26,231 (2015 - \$24,418).
+The amounts payable to related party has the same terms as the Company's trade payable, which is unsecured and non-interesting-bearing.